0xs4h4/0xs4h4.github.io/_posts/2024/2024-06-20-Active-Directory-Enumeration-Local-Privilege-Escalation-Part-1.md

 **Tools Used:** Find-PSRemotingLocalAdminAccess.ps1

-Next, identify any computers/machines in the domain where our user has local administrative access.
+After gaining local admin rights on one machine, identifying other machines where you have local admin access helps in expanding your control over the network.
+This can give you access to more resources, data, or higher-privilege accounts.
+So, you have to identify any computers/machines in the domain where our user has local administrative access.

 ### Identifying Computers with Local Admin Access